open-mmlab/mmdetection/docs/en/tutorials/customize_losses.md

 ## Computation pipeline of a loss

 Given the input prediction and target, as well as the weights, a loss function maps the input tensor to the final loss scalar.
-The mapping can be divided into four steps:
+The mapping can be divided into five steps:

 1. Set the sampling method to sample positive and negative samples.